cenviity/jj/docs/tutorial.md

 ```

 In the diff editor, edit the right side by e.g. adding something to the first
 line.
-Press 'c' to save the changes and close it.
-You can now inspect the rewritten
+Press `c` to save the changes and close the editor.
+You can now inspect the
-commit with `jj diff -r @-` again and you should see your addition to the first
+rewritten commit with `jj diff -r @-` again, and you should see your addition to the
-line.
+first line.
 Unlike `jj squash -i`, which left the content state of the commit
 unchanged, `jj diffedit` (typically) results in a different state, which means
 that descendant commits may have conflicts.

-Other commands for rewriting contents of existing commits are `jj split`, `jj
+Other commands for rewriting contents of existing commits are `jj split` and `jj
 unsquash -i`.
 Now that you've seen how `jj squash -i` and `jj diffedit` work,
 you can hopefully figure out how those work (with the help of the instructions
 in the diff).